DOPE: Doubly Optimistic and Pessimistic Exploration for Safe Reinforcement Learning: Introduction

 \section{Introduction}

-Constrained Markov Decision Processes (CMDPs) arise in the context of many cyber-physical systems, which are physical systems that are controlled algorithmically.
-Here, there are often restrictions on either the frequency with which actions may be used, or on the state visitation frequency, both of which pertain to resource or safety constraints of the system.
-For example, the average radiated power in wireless communication systems must be restricted due to user health and battery lifetime considerations, the average frequency in a power system must be held within limits to ensure optimal appliance performance, and the frequency of braking or accelerating in an autonomous vehicle must be kept bounded to ensure passenger comfort.
-Oftentimes, there are existing policies, developed empirically over time that can ensure constraint satisfaction, but might not be optimal in optimizing system performance.
-Could such \emph{safe baseline policies} be used in a constrained reinforcement learning (CRL) setting as the basis to learn optimal policies while ensuring exploration remains safe?
-Would the regret incurred due to such safe learning be higher than the traditional approach of allowing constraint violations while learning?
+Constrained Markov Decision Processes (CMDPs) impose restrictions that pertain to resource or safety constraints of the system.
+For example, the average radiated power in a wireless communication system must be restricted due to user health and battery lifetime considerations or the frequency of braking or accelerating in an autonomous vehicle must be kept bounded to ensure passenger comfort.
+Since these systems have complex dynamics, a constrained reinforcement learning (CRL) approach is attractive for determining an optimal control policy.
+But how do we ensure that safety or resource availability constraints are not violated while learning such an optimal control policy?

-In this paper, our goal is to develop a framework for safe exploration for solving CMDP problems where the model is unknown.
-While there has been much work on RL for both the MDP and the CMDP setting earlier, ensuring safe exploration in the CRL setting has received less attention.
-However, safe exploration with a known baseline policy setting is perhaps the most relevant for real world cyber-physical systems.
-This is because such systems are central to the functioning of society with known safe baseline policies that already exist, and so allowing unsafe exploration with constraint violation---even during learning---is typically unacceptable.
-Crucial to our study is the development of algorithms that expand the envelope of exploration over such safe baselines while ensuring that constraints are never violated, and characterizing their regret over time in maximizing the objective.
+Our goal is to develop a framework for safe exploration without constraint violation (with high probability) for solving CMDP problems where the model is unknown.
+While there has been much work on RL for both the MDP and the CMDP setting, ensuring \emph{safe exploration} in the CRL setting has received less attention.
+The problem is challenging, since we do not allow constraint violation either during learning or deployment, while ensuring a low regret in terms of the optimal objective.
+Our aim is to explore a model-based approach in an episodic setting under which the model (the transition kernel of the CMDP) is empirically determined as samples from the system are gathered.